 The DRC is home to the interdisciplinary online journal, Volupté, and the British Association of Decadence Studies (BADS), providing intellectual anchorage for the international community of Decadence scholars, from established academics to aspiring postgraduates.

 We welcome proposals from externally-funded researchers who would benefit from being associated with the DRC, its resources and networks.
-Enquiries should be directed to Dr Jane Desmarais - j.desmarais (@gold.ac.uk).
+Enquiries should be directed to Professor Jane Desmarais - j.desmarais (@gold.ac.uk).

 Goldsmiths is part of the CHASE AHRC Doctoral Training Partnership.
 If you are interested in studying for an MPhil/PhD or post-doctoral research in Decadence Studies at Goldsmiths, please email Jane Desmarais j.desmarais (@gold.ac.uk) for more information.

 - Aesthetic Time, Decadent Archives, Conference at Goldsmiths, 2019